-For each key extract the student must choose to be assessed as a:
+For each key extract students must choose to be assessed as a:

-- performer or
+- performer

-- · lighting designer or
+- lighting designer

-- · sound designer or
+- sound designer

-- set designer or
+- · set designer

-- costumer designer or
+- costume designer

-- puppet designer or
+- · puppet designer

 - director.

 Costume designers may choose to include make-up and/or hair and/or masks.
 Set designers may choose to include design of props.